-Instead this is now done automatically and takes about 2-3mins for a big day.
-Are you starting to see the benefits??
+Instead, this is now done automatically and takes about 2-3 minutes for a big day.
+Are you starting to see the benefits?

-So in Linea what used to take hours now takes minutes, what used to take 3-4 people can now be done by 1.5 people.
+So for Linea, what used to take hours now takes minutes, what used to take 3-4 people can now be done by 1.5 people.
 Leaving more time to analyse and forecast.
 These are significant savings in direct costs as well as for the proactive worker, it opens up more opportunity to shine.
 This is the power of automation.